microsoftgraph/microsoft-graph-docs-contrib/concepts/identity-governance-pim-rules-overview.md

 ## Role management policies

 In Microsoft Graph, the Azure AD role settings are called *rules*.
 These rules are grouped in and assigned to Azure AD roles through containers called policies.
-Each policy is read-only.

 The policies are defined through the [unifiedRoleManagementPolicy resource type](/graph/api/resources/unifiedrolemanagementpolicy).